w3f/Grants-Program/applications/nft_collectibles_wallet.md

 ## Project Overview :page_facing_up:

 The `NFT Collectibles Wallet` is a multi-chain non-custodial mobile wallet which will allow users to claim, store and manage an unlimited number of NFTs from any Substrate based blockchain.
-This project will consist of 3 major parts: the mobile wallet for users, the nft-wallet-pallet for Substrate developers and the javascript sdk for front-end developers to create NFT management UI.
+This project will consist of 2 major parts: the mobile wallet for users and the javascript sdk for front-end developers to create NFT management UI.

 <u>**Users:**</u> By scanning QR codes, users will be able to claim NFTs into their wallet.
 These NFTs can be consumed (burned), listed for sale or sent to others.
 Users will also have the ability to mint NFTs from within the mobile app.
 The mobile app will be downloadable from Apple's App Store and Google's Play Store.

-<u>**Substrate developers:**</u> By adding the `nft-wallet-pallet` to their substrate runtime, developers will allow the NFT Collectibles Wallet to connect to their blockchain.
-The pallet will expose an interface for the wallet to manage NFTs.

 <u>**Front-end developers:**</u> By using the `nft-wallet-javascript-sdk`, javascript developers can create a UI for creating new NFTs.
-This javascript sdk will be able to connect to any substrate node using the `nft-wallet-pallet`
+This javascript sdk will be able to connect to any substrate node via Polkadot.js.

 ### Overview